ThisIsVedant/multi-theme-app/README.md

 │   ├── Header.tsx                  # Top header with app name and theme dropdown
 │   └── SideBar.tsx                 # Sidebar navigation (visible in dark mode or specific themes)
 ├── context/                        # React Contexts
-│   └── ThemeContext.tsx            # Theme context for managing and persisting current theme
+│   └── ThemeContext.tsx            # Theme context using Context API and localStorage
+├── hooks/
+│   └── useIsMobile.ts              # Detects if the current viewport is mobile-sized (for responsive layouts)
 ```

 ---